fintanmm/opengrep-nvim/README.md

 ## Notes

-- All external calls are executed asynchronously using `vim.system` when available (Neovim 0.10+), with a `jobstart` fallback on older versions.
+- All external calls execute asynchronously via `vim.system` on Neovim 0.10+, with a `jobstart` fallback otherwise.
-- Errors and non-zero exit codes are surfaced clearly; no-match output is treated as "no results" rather than an error.
+- Non-zero exit codes without stdout are treated as errors; empty stdout with zero exit code is treated as "no results".
-- Quickfix entries are parsed robustly from lines of the form `file:lnum:col:text`.
-If your environment emits a different format, open an issue or adjust parsing.
+- Quickfix parsing handles `file:lnum:col:text` and falls back to a colon-split heuristic for resilience.
+- If `opengrep` is not found, a one-time notification explains how to install or configure a custom `cmd` path.